 When we form an LLC was ask if people are married.
 If the answer is yes we ask for the spouse’s name and if the LLC will be owned as separate property or community property.
 If the answer is separate property we prepare a Disclaimer document for the non-owner spouse to sign.
 If the answer is community property then we include both spouses as parties to the Operating Agreement and include language in the Operating Agreement that says the couple own the LLC as community property with right of survivorship.
 When spouses own property as CPWROS then if one spouse dies the other spouse automatically inherits the interest of the deceased spouse without the need for an expensive and time-consuming probate.

-Additional Services We Provide with a $597 Silver & a $997 Gold LLC Package
+6 Additional Services We Provide with Our $597 Silver & $997 Gold LLC Packages

 The day we file the LLC’s or PLLC’s Articles of Organization with the Arizona Corporation Commission we contact the IRS and use its online EIN wizard to get the company’s EIN.
 The company needs the EIN to open its bank account.
 Note: If the LLC does not have a member who has a U.S. social security number or international taxpayer identification number (ITIN) we cannot get the EIN.
 The non-U.S. person will have to apply for an EIN for the LLC by submitting a hard copy IRS form SS-4 to the IRS.